seuzjj/ACIFBN/README.md

-# CrossKT: Learning Asynchronous Common and Individual Functional Brain Network for AD Diagnosis
+# Asynchronous Functional Brain Network Construction with Spatiotemporal Transformer for MCI Classification

 # Overview

 ![image](framework.png)
-This code is for the paper: Learning Asynchronous Common and Individual Functional Brain Network for AD Diagnosis.
+This code is for the paper: Asynchronous Functional Brain Network Construction with Spatiotemporal Transformer for MCI Classification.
 The data used in the experiments are from ADNI datasets (https://adni.loni.usc.edu/).

 # Quick start